geoalchemy/geoalchemy/doc/testing.rst

 Requirements
 ------------

 In order to test GeoAlchemy you must have nose tools installed.
-Also you shoud have installed SQLAlchemy, GeoAlchemy and all the DB-APIs.
+Also you should have installed SQLAlchemy, GeoAlchemy and all the DB-APIs.
 Refer the `installation docs`_ for details.
 In case you are interested in testing against only one DB-API (say Postgres), you need not have the other APIs installed.
 However, you will be able to run those specific tests only.

-If you intend to run the tests for Spatialte, you must also have Spatialite extension installed.
+If you intend to run the tests for Spatialite, you must also have Spatialite extension installed.
 Also make you have enabled extension loading in your pysqlite build.
 Refer the `Spatialite specific notes`_ for details.